apache/beam/examples/kafka-to-pubsub/README.md

 --keystorePassword=your-keystore-password
 --keyPassword=your-key-password
 ```
+By default this will run the pipeline locally with the DirectRunner.
 To change the runner, specify:
 ```bash
 --runner=YOUR_SELECTED_RUNNER
 ```